intershop/intershop-pwa/docs/concepts/logging.md

 ## nginx

-The nginx image providing [PageSpeed](https://www.modpagespeed.com/) and multi-channel configuration uses the default logging capabilities of [nginx](https://www.nginx.com/).
+The nginx image providing multi-channel configuration uses the default logging capabilities of [nginx](https://www.nginx.com/).
 You can enable `json` formatted logging by passing environment variable `LOGFORMAT=json` to the container.
 When no `LOGFORMAT` variable is passed the container uses `main` as its default format.